mogwailabs/deserialization-filter-blacklists/README.md

-# JEP 290 blacklist filter policy
+# JEP 290 blacklist filter policies

-This repository contains a black list for classes that are used in publicly known Java deserialization gadget chains.
+This repository contains different black lists for classes that are used in publicly known Java deserialization gadget chains.
 It can be used with the pattern-based serialization filter from Java 9.
 This functionallity was also backported to older Java versions:
 - Java 8 - 8u121
 - Java 7 - 7u131
 - Java 6 - 6u141